 - Pee-wee hides in Milton Berle's entourage while he tells the punchline to a joke.

-- James Brolin and Morgan Fairchild play "P.W." and Dottie, respectively, in the fake movie at the end.
+- James Brolin and Morgan Fairchild play "P.W." and Dottie, respectively, in the "movie within a movie" at the end.

-- In-Universe Pee-Wee has a cameo as the bellhop in the movie based on him.
+- In-Universe Pee-wee has a cameo as the bellhop in the above-mentioned movie based on him.

-- Coincidental Broadcast: Twice - The radio talking about Mickey's escape, and Pee Wee's bike at the studio.
+- Coincidental Broadcast: Twice - The radio talking about Mickey's escape, and the TV talking about Pee-wee's bike at the studio.

 Rest of the gang: Yeah!